AlexBishopCode/60-MINUTE-SOHO/README.md

 60 Minute Soho is a tour company operating in Soho, London.
 The company offers a selection of walking tours in the area, each tour exploring a different theme.

-I wanted to create a webpage with a minimal aesthetic that displays professionalism, simplicity and trust.
+The company requires a website that has a minimalistic aesthetic that displays professionalism and siplicity.

+The objectives of this site are to gain the users trust and to encourage them to sign up for a tour.

 # UX